 Professor Lord Bhattacharyya was appointed a CBE in 1997 and knighted in 2003.
 In 2004, he was made a life peer as Baron Bhattacharyya of Moseley in the County of the West Midlands

 Professor Lord Bhattacharyya has published extensively in the field of manufacturing and he is an advisor to many companies and organisations around the world.
 He has advised the UK government on manufacturing, innovation and technology, including former Prime Ministers Margaret Thatcher and Tony Blair.
 He also served as scientific adviser to the South African government for eight years.

 Professor Lord Bhattacharyya has been instrumental in many large scale inward investments in the UK, most recently the Tata acquisition of Corus and Jaguar Land Rover.
 He has been intensively involved in the British automotive industry and is working with Jaguar Land Rover on the development of new technologies and manufacturing processes.
-One significant development, that Lord Bhattacharyya has cultivated, is the National Automotive Innovation Campus, which will create and develop novel technologies to reduce our dependency on fossil fuels and to reduce CO2 emissions.
+One significant development, that Lord Bhattacharyya has cultivated, is the National Automotive Innovation Centre, which will create and develop novel technologies to reduce our dependency on fossil fuels and to reduce CO2 emissions.
 In addition to other work on the latest advances in automotive technology, it will also develop a stronger supplier base in the UK.

 Professor Lord Bhattacharyya has worked in close partnership with India throughout his career.
 He has worked with Dr Abdul Kalam, the former President of India, since Dr Kalam was Director of India's Defence Research and Development Organisation.
 For the past 20 years, he has worked with the Confederation of Indian Industry and numerous companies including Tata Motors, Bharat Forge and TVS Motors.